jeffersonnnn/ZEclipse/app/README.md

-# BlackoutSOL Client Library and DApp Connector
+# ZEclipse Client Library and DApp Connector

-This directory contains the TypeScript client library and DApp connector for BlackoutSOL - a privacy-enhanced transaction protocol for Solana.
+This directory contains the TypeScript client library and DApp connector for ZEclipse - a privacy-enhanced transaction protocol for Solana.

 ## Overview

-BlackoutSOL provides anonymous transfers on Solana with:
+ZEclipse provides anonymous transfers on Solana with:
 - **Multi-Hop Architecture**: 4 sequential hops that break transaction traceability
 - **Split Mechanism**: Each hop splits funds into 4 real transfers + 44 fake transfers
 - **Zero-Knowledge Proofs**: For integrity verification without revealing sensitive data